amardeepio/hack-ideas/README.md

 - Can use any random string as Employee ID.

 - Employee cannot upvote their own challenge posts.
-- Employee can upvote other's challenge posts multiple times (No-limit).
+- Employee can upvote other's challenge posts only once.
 - Employee can only edit their own challenge post fully.
 Employee can only edit tags associated with other's post.

 ## Backend structure on firebase